ForeverPs/huawei_csig_action_recognition/README.md

 | ViT-B/16 | GCM | 79.47 | 92.24 | 94.94 | 95.07 | 98.24 | 93.31 |
 | Swin-Transformer-S | Vanilla | 82.93 | 16.93 | 0.20 | 0.00 | 0.00 | 0.76 |
 | Swin-Transformer-S | GCM | 82.79 | 94.38 | 90.71 | 91.04 | 98.77 | 92.31 |

----

-## About the CVPR Robust Classification Challenge
-### Conclusion
-- Backbone does matter, ConvNext is better than SeResNet.
-- Randomization is efficient for defending adversarial attacks.
-- Data augmentation is vital for improving the classification performance, reducing overfitting.
-- Gradient concealment dramatically improves AR metric of classifiers in presence of perturbed images.

 ### Datasets
 - train_phase1/images/ : 22987 images for training